 Sam Arthur played banjo and guitar in The Binnerville Jug Band in high school back in Ohio, and then in folk groups in college (Boston) and graduate school (Berkeley).
 Subsequently he fronted a Christian rock band for 10 years and eventually concluded rock and roll (and toting speaker cabs) was a young man’s game.
 However a banjo player can be 95 years old and still have credibility so Sam returned to his folk/country roots.
-He is a singer-songwriter with 50-60 original songs and plays acoustic and electric guitar, banjo, mandolin, bass, and pedal steel.
-His major influences are Bob Dylan, Paul Simon, U2, Tom Petty and the Byrds.
+He is a singer-songwriter and plays acoustic and electric guitar, banjo, mandolin, bass, and pedal steel.
+His major influences are Peter, Paul & Mary, Bob Dylan, Paul Simon, U2, Tom Petty and the Byrds.

 FOR MORE OF TODD'S MUSIC CLICK HERE!